 You can actually do the same thing on the way back.
 Inspect the item, confirm that you want it, then ask the salesperson if they can check you out.
 They’ll usually tell you to meet them at a register and point, so you can walk right over with them and avoid the hazards of a return trip through the store.
 This is particularly important because stores like to put the sale items at the back, where you have to walk through the entire store to get to them.

 The key to all this, as I alluded to in the beginning of the post, is actually doing it.
 It is easy to read these articles and think tips are great, but never actually put them into practice.
 Write it down, make a plan, and tell someone what it is: public commitments may us more likely to follow through and putting effort into something makes us more likely to deliver.
 And of course, we know that behaviors are habit forming.
 What feels unnatural at the beginning gets easier with time, until with practice it becomes second-nature.

 Psychologists spent a great deal of time frustrated by the fact that we can show people what they need to do to get what they want, and they still don’t manage to do it.
 Imagine how frustrating it is when we make the same mistakes!
 So make this poor researcher’s holiday and actually do what you know: save money.
 Avoid the pitfalls.
 Fight back.
 After all, it is your brain.

 If you enjoyed this article, please visit Thrive and Thrive’s blog, Good to Grow.
 You can also subscribe to the blog’s RSS feed.
 We would appreciate your comments and reactions, so if you would like to contribute to the discussion, add your comment below.

 Updated December 22, 2011 and originally published November 24, 2008.
-If you enjoyed this article, subscribe to the RSS feed or receive daily emails.
+If you enjoyed this article receive daily emails.
 Follow @ConsumerismComm on Twitter and visit our Facebook page for more updates.